-Responsibility for the The Cohens Group’s anti-slavery initiatives is as follows:
+Responsibility for The Cohens Group’s anti-slavery initiatives is as follows:

 The Cohens Group undertakes due diligence when considering taking on new suppliers and regularly reviews its existing suppliers.
 Regular checks and audits are carried out on existing suppliers via the audit check questionnaire.

-All Pharmaceutical supplier and manufacturer contracts are evaluated prior to any agreement in respect of the modern slavery and human trafficking risks of each new supplier in accordance with the supply chain selection process.
+All Pharmaceutical supplier and manufacturer contracts are evaluated prior to any agreement in respect of the modern slavery and human trafficking risks of in accordance with the supply chain selection process.

-In light of the introduction of the Modern Slavery Act 2015 the The Cohens Group will:
+In light of the introduction of the Modern Slavery Act 2015 The Cohens Group will:

-- Review its existing supply chains by the end of the financial year, this being 31 August 2017 to ensure their compliance to the Modern Slavery Act 2015 utilising the wholesale Detail Licence (WDL) and Controlled Drugs Licence (CD) and maintaining the appropriate database.
+Review its existing supply chains by the end of the financial year, this being 31 August 2017 to ensure their compliance to the Modern Slavery Act 2015 utilising the Wholesale Dealer Licence (WDL) and Controlled Drugs Licence (CD) and maintaining the appropriate database.